 The decision takes into account the population of member states and follows the principle of degressive proportionality.
 That means that countries that are smaller in terms of population should have fewer MEPs than bigger countries.
 At the same time, MEPs from larger countries should represent more people than MEPs from smaller countries.
 In this way, members from smaller countries have a relatively stronger presence in Parliament.

 The new distribution will come in force only after the UK has left the EU.
 This is currently expected to happen at the end of March 2019.

 When Parliament was preparing its proposal for the distribution of seats after 2019, there was a discussion about establishing a joint constituency on the entire territory of the EU that would vote on pan-European electoral lists, in addition to the seats allocated to each country.
 This idea was rejected in the final plenary vote in February 2018.

 At present, there is no precise formula to determine the number of MEPs that each country has, with only a few general rules set out in Article 14 of the Treaty on European Union.
 This means that a decision needs to be taken by heads of state before each EU election.

 EU elections and the Commission president post

-  In a separate report adopted on 7 February, MEPs reiterated their support for the so-called spitzenkandidaten process introduced in 2014.
+In a separate report adopted in February, MEPs reiterated their support for the so-called spitzenkandidaten process introduced in 2014.
 This means European political parties nominate their candidate for the president of the European Commission ahead of the European elections.